 Simplified, when you do an activity with awareness and mindfulness, you’re carrying out a ritual.
 As you approach your exercise with a ritualistic intent, it becomes a habit in time.
 So, set your mind to start with a ritual.

 You wake up, get out of your bed, and consciously put on your running shoes instead of slippers.
 That’s the first step.
 Now, tell yourself you can’t take those shoes off until you’ve walked around the block for the day.

 If you do this ritual for enough days, it becomes a habit.
 Remember, sleeping a full 8-hour-night is essential for our best performance in almost everything.

 You can’t set a habit from day one.
 You always have to start with a ritual, which might become a habit if you keep repeating it for enough days.

 - Taking out time for 15 minutes of meditation tomorrow morning, instead of scrolling through your social media feed, is a ritual.

 - Going for a 3-minute chair yoga practice whenever you might be craving a smoke today, is a ritual.

 And each of these can become a habit when you give it enough time and practice.

-So, don’t attempt to create happiness-habits at the outset.
-Instead, aim to start with happiness rituals.
+So, don’t attempt to create happy habits at the outset.
+Instead, aim to start with little rituals that make you happy.
 In time, they’ll get ingrained as habits.

-Finally, if we do not develop good habits while we can, then our bad habits will devolve our willpower to an automatic unhealthy lifestyle loop.
+Because, if we do not adopt good habits while we still can, our negative habits will crumble our willpower and trap us into an automatically harmful lifestyle loop.

 • • •